HackRank/Glitch-Effect/README.md

 connections.

 Total circulation will be 21,000,000 coins.
-It'll be distributed to network nodes when they make
+It'll be distributed to network nodes when they make bloc